 Test cases can be combined into groups, called Test Case (TC) Groups.
 Test cases in a TC Group are executed sequentially in a predetermined order by a group of VUs.
-Using TC Groups allows recording smaller and less complicated test cases, and then combining them into needed sequences.
+Using TC Groups allows recording smaller and less complex test cases, and then combining them into needed sequences.
 Several TC Groups are executed in parallel by different groups of VUs.
-A test case can be added to several various TC Groups.
+A test case can be added to several different TC Groups.

 Creating TC Groups

-To create a test case group:
+To create a test case group,

 Note: Once at least one TC Group is created, then each VU can only execute a TC Group, not a test case outside a TC Group.
 If you want to execute a TC not included in any TC Group, then create a TC Group with a single test case.
-Before creating the first TC Group, the following warning will appear.
+Before creating the first TC Group the following warning will appear.

 TC Groups execution is similar to that of test cases.
 If a Test has more than one TC Group, then they are executed concurrently.
 The Mix Weight property of each TC Group determines the relative frequency (in units) of its replay in the mix.